Sample Opening Statements

 Now AFTER the accident, Crawford did what should have been done in the first place – they put in the valve that would have saved Cindy Manning’s life.
 But at that point, it was too late.

 You are going to hear more on this from Dr. David Donahue.
 Dr. Donahue served for 15 years as the chairman of the Machine Engineering department at the University of Maryland.
 Now, he spends his time working for the Navy in fighting against terrorism.
-While the engineering needed to fight terrorism is probably a lot more complicated that the issues in this case, Dr. Donahue will tell you that not at all complicated, the need for this valve was a simple thing that anyone should know.
-Dr. Donahue is also going to talk to you about pressure gauges and how cheap they are to install and how they would have helped provide information that would have led to her death.
+While the engineering needed to fight terrorism is probably a lot more complicated than the issues in this case, Dr. Donahue will tell you that it is not at all complicated, the need for this valve was a simple thing that anyone should know.
+Dr. Donahue is also going to talk to you about pressure gauges and how cheap they are to install and how they would have helped provide information that would have prevented her death.

 You are also going to hear from Lee Tompkins.
 He is going to tell you the same thing as Dr. Donahue – that putting a valve here before the accident was just simple common sense that any reasonable plumber or installer should have known.

 You are also going to hear from Dr. Henry from Johns Hopkins.
 He is going to tell you that this accident at Crawford caused Cindy Manning’s death.
-He is also going to tell you that it does not take much of this slurry on your body to cause
+He is also going to tell you that it does not take much of this slurry on your body to cause grave pain and, ultimately, death.

 Finally, and for your purposes, most importantly, you are also going to have the opportunity to hear from Michael Foster, the only living witness from the accident.